Ariyanyana/skills-github-pages/index.md

-use# Ariyanyana, the Brazilian Monk
+LPuse# Ariyanyana, the Brazilian Monk
 ![Buddha Statue](https://yourimageurl.com/statue.jpg)
 Welcome to my website!
 I am Ariyanyana, a Brazilian monk dedicated to the Dhamma.
 My journey is rooted in Buddhist teachings, and I aim to share insights, reflections, and resources to help others cultivate mindfulness, compassion, and wisdom.